 - Form P1.160 – Declaration in respect of unaccompanied manifested household effects.

-- Plus the resident permit (where applicable) and passport.
-The passport must have the date stamp of entry into South Africa.
+- Certified copy of resident permit (where applicable).
+The passport must have the entry stamp into South Africa.
+This will also need to be certified.

 The fine print:

-- Returning residents must have been out of South Africa for an unbroken absence of at least 6 months to automatically qualify for duty-free importation of household goods bought while out of South Africa.
+- Returning residents must have been out of South Africa continually for at least 6 months to qualify for duty-free importation.

 2. Importing new or used cars

-Should you import your car, new or used, when moving to South Africa, you’ll be liable for import duty and tax.
+Should you import your car when moving to South Africa, you’ll be liable for import duty and tax.
 The documents you’ll need to import your car are:

 - Import permit.
 You must obtain this permit prior to shipping the vehicle to South Africa.

 - Letter of Authority.
-You request this letter from the The South African Bureau of Standards.
+You’ll need to request this letter from the The South African Bureau of Standards (SABS).

 Please note: It is generally prohibited to import left-hand drive vehicles if the vehicle was registered in the name of an importer on or after 1 January 2000, unless authorised by the SABS.